-- effective learning and teaching acknowledge the individuality and diversity of all learners - effective learning and teaching require learners to be actively engaged and challenged within their own learning ranges - effective learning and teaching is a process that develops active construction of meaning - effective learning and teaching happen when learners are immersed in a supportive and challenging environment where experiences develop independence, self-direction and confidence - effective learning and teaching occur as a result of the partnership between the teacher, the learner and the parents.
+- effective learning and teaching acknowledge the individuality and diversity of all learners - effective learning and teaching require learners to be actively engaged and challenged - effective learning and teaching is a process that develops active construction of meaning - effective learning and teaching happen when learners are immersed in a supportive and challenging environment where experiences develop independence, self-direction and confidence - effective learning and teaching occur because of the partnership between the teacher, the learner and the parents.
 These relationships are fundamental to the achievement of positive learning outcomes - effective learning and teaching involve being critically aware of social and cultural influences.
 The core Catholic values provide a framework for the deconstruction of these, allowing the learner to personalise meaning.